TheJackMachine/php-docker/README.md

 ## Versions
 Choose between `php5.6-mcrypt`, `php7.2-mcrypt` or `php7.3`, then copy those files at the root of your project folder.
+If you are using an Apple Silicon Mac, you can use the files in `apple-silicon`.
+Support for mailhog has been temporarily removed until a solution has been found.

 ## Building
 Build and run the Docker image: